Ottoman ironclad Necm-i Şevket: Design

 Necm-i Şevket was 66.4 m long overall, with a beam of 12.9 m and a draft of 5 m.
 The hull was constructed with iron, incorporated a ram bow and a partial double bottom.
 She displaced 2047 MT normally.
 She had a crew of 170 officers and enlisted men.

 The ship was powered by a single horizontal compound steam engine which drove a single screw propeller.
 Steam was provided by four coal-fired box boilers that were trunked into a single funnel amidships.
 The engine was rated at 1750 ihp and produced a top speed of 12 kn, though by 1877 she was only capable of 8 kn.
 Necm-i Şevket carried 300 MT of coal.
 A supplementary brig rig was also fitted.

-Necm-i Şevket was armed with a battery of one 9 in muzzle loading Armstrong gun and four 7 in Armstrong guns.
+Necm-i Şevket was armed with a battery of one muzzle loading 9 in Armstrong gun and four 7 in Armstrong guns.
 The 178 mm guns were mounted in a central, armored battery, with the 229 mm gun on top in an open barbette mount.
 The ship's armored belt consisted of wrought iron that was 6 in thick and was reduced to 4.5 in toward the bow and stern.
 Above the main belt, a strake of armor 114 mm thick protected the central battery, and the same thickness was used for the barbette.